CVS Strangle Strategy

 - What is a strangle on CVS?

 - A strangle on CVS is the strangle strategy applied to CVS (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With CVS stock trading near $96.24, the strikes shown on this page are snapped to the nearest listed CVS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CVS stock at $97.06 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CVS chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CVS strangle max profit and max loss calculated?